freezy/dmd-extensions/README.md

 ### Frame Colorization

-DMD Extensions includes support for VNI/PAL colorizations, as well as the new Serum format.
+DMD Extensions includes support for Serum colorizations, as well as the VNI/PAL format, originally used on PIN2DMD devices.
 PAC support is intended, but needs some refactoring first.

 Colorization is enabled for most games, including Pinball FX3, The Pinball Arcade, and Visual PinMAME.